-- A 9th grade student earning a letter will not receive the athletic jacket until the 10th grade. - The coach, athletic director, and headmaster will compile the names of athletes earning an athletic jacket and submit to the booster club annually.
+- Must have participated in at least one athletic spot and complete that season in good standing (exception of an injured player) - Must be in at least 10th grade - A 9th grade student earning a letter will not receive the athletic jacket until the 10th grade. - The coach, athletic director, and headmaster will compile the names of athletes earning an athletic jacket and submit to the booster club annually.
 The above faculty/staff will sign this request. - Return of equipment or payment for unreturned equipment is due prior to receiving the athletic jacket.